Giving to Fund our Church Work

 How much should I give?

 The short answer is as much as you feel able to.
 It is a thoughtful, prayerful decision that only you can make.
-The Church of England guidance on giving is to donate 5% of your net income to your local church and 5% to other charities.
-For example, 5% of an annual net income of £10,000 = £45 per month.
-If it helps the average amount given in 2019 within our Diocese of Southwark is £78 per month per person.
+If it helps the average amount given within our Diocese of Southwark is £78 per month per person.

-Which ever way you choose, the most efficient form of giving, if you are a tax-payer and because St John’s is a registered charity, is through a donation that attracts tax relief.
-This will allow the parish to reclaim the tax that you have paid, increasing your donation by a further 25%.
+Which ever way you choose, the most efficient form of giving, if you are a tax-payer is to gift aid your donations.
+This will increase your donation by a further 25%.
 Higher rate tax-payers may also receive tax relief for charitable giving.
-All donations are treated in strict confidence.
+We would also ask you to review your giving annually.

-If you wish to give by Standing Order you can download the form here which has all the information to enable you set it up via your online banking or to send on to your Bank.
-You will also need to download a Gift Aid Declaration if you are a tax-payer as the parish can reclaim the tax you have paid so increasing your donation by a further 25%.
+To give by Standing Order download the form here which has all the information to enable you set it up via your online banking or send the instruction to your Bank.
+You will also need to download a Gift Aid Declaration if you are a tax-payer as we can reclaim the tax you have paid so increasing your donation by a further 25%.
 The form can be completed and submitted electronically.
-Alternatively a form can be requested from the [email protected] and returned by post.
+Alternatively a form can be requested from our gift aid secretary ([email protected]) and returned by post.

 Legacy Gift in your Will

 God gave us everything we own.
-Our beliefs and practices teach us that when we have no further use for our earthly possessions, we give back to God to thank God for all the blessings we have received in our lifetime.
+When we have no further use for our earthly possessions, we give back to God to thank God for all the blessings we have received in our lifetime.

-Once you have made provision for your loved ones, you have the opportunity to make a lasting gift to God, by leaving a legacy to His church.
-Leaving a gift in your Will to St John the Evangelist is one of the most valuable and lasting ways you can continue to support the mission and ministry in your community of Shirley.
+Once you have made provision for your loved ones, leaving a gift in your Will to St John the Evangelist is one of the most valuable and lasting ways you can continue to support the mission and ministry in your community of Shirley.